The videos above were produced in 2020. For the latest treatment options, speak with your doctor.

 What are the types of NTRK gene fusions?

-There are three different types of NTRK genes called NTRK 1, 2 and 3.
-The fusions are named by the two genes that are joined.
-So if you have an NTRK gene fusion, you might see the NTRK plus the name of the gene it fused with next to it listed on your report.
-In general, treatment is the same no matter which type of NTRK gene fusion you have.
+There are three different types of NTRK genes: NTRK 1, NTRK 2 and NTRK 3.
+These gene fusions are named after the two genes that have joined together.
+If you have an NTRK gene fusion, your report may list it as “NTRK” followed by the name of the gene it fused with.
+Treatment is generally the same regardless of which type of NTRK gene fusion you have.

 How do you know if you have an NTRK gene fusion?

-NTRK gene fusions can be detected through next-generation sequencing (NGS).
-This type of testing places tissue from a patient’s tumor (gathered from a biopsy) in a machine that looks for a large number of possible biomarkers at one time.
-Not all NGS tests include NTRK so it is best to talk to your doctor to make sure you are getting the most comprehensive test you can.
+There are several different tests that can detect NTRK gene fusions, including next-generation sequencing (NGS).
+NGS testing places tissue from a patient’s tumor that has been gathered from a biopsy into a machine that looks for many possible biomarkers at one time.
+Not all NGS tests check for NTRK gene fusions, so it is best to talk to your doctor to make sure that you are getting the most comprehensive test available.

-There may be some situations where a patient can’t undergo the biopsy needed to perform NGS, and so liquid biopsy may be recommended.
+In some situations, a patient may not be able to have the biopsy needed to perform NGS testing, so a liquid biopsy may be recommended instead.
 A liquid biopsy can look for certain biomarkers in a patient’s blood.
 Talk to your doctor to make sure one of these tests was performed.

-What is the course of treatment like for someone with an NTRK gene fusion?
+What is the course of treatment for someone with an NTRK gene fusion?

-Knowing if you have an NTRK gene fusion is important no matter your stage of lung cancer but has the most treatment implications for stage four patients.
+Knowing if you have an NTRK gene fusion is important no matter your stage of lung cancer.
+However, it has the most treatment implications for stage four patients.

-Currently there are two approved targeted therapies for NTRK gene fusions in lung cancer: entrectinib and larotrectinib.
-These drugs are given in pill form and directly target or inhibit the fusion that is making the cancer grow.
+Currently, the approved targeted therapies for NTRK gene fusions in lung cancer are entrectinib (Rozlytrek), larotrectinib (Vitraki) and Augtyro™ (repotrectinib).
+These drugs are given in pill form and work by directly targeting, or inhibiting, the gene fusion that is making the cancer grow.

 Work with your doctor to discuss your goals and options each time you have to make a treatment decision.
 The three big questions to ask are: